 Except for the fact that lawyers don’t sign up for Avvo so much as they are drafted onto Avvo against their will.
 See, Avvo is a bit like your local draft board, diving deep into the rolls of attorneys in each state, even as those rolls are being updated, and creating a blank profile for every goddamn lawyer on the thing.
 That means that every attorney with a law license automatically has a profile on the Avvo site, which just sits there with a little message saying that it’s unclaimed.
 This is a remarkable form of peer pressure, because other attorneys are going in and claiming their profile and you remain simply a blank page with a low rating on Avvo until you give up, login, and claim your profile.

 And, to be clear, claiming your fucking profile is necessary because Avvo essentially markets itself to the public at large as being a site for the common man to get some free legal advice without even swinging by an attorney’s office for a consultation, and lawyers fucking go for it because somewhere someone once got a client from Avvo.
 If you don’t claim your profile, you may be the only lawyer in your area not on Avvo and therefore the only one who looks like a poorly-rated moron.
 So you have to claim your profile.
+Whereas investing in law practice marketing and targeting people with bespoke campaigns will probably have more results than that useless, obnoxious site.

 This shit isn’t new, though, and it’s not even my main problem with Avvo.
 Lawyers have been paying to be ranked and appear in rankings since the invention of lawyers.
 Sure, before that whole “prohibition on attorney advertising” thing was ended, we didn’t do it in quite this way, but things like Martindale-Hubbell have pretty much always compiled listings of attorneys in a neat little directory form and given them ratings.
 So, yeah, that part of Avvo is okay I guess.